Biophysical Characterisation of Biologics

-The biophysical behaviour of proteins can impact many aspects of biologic drug function, activity and stability.
+The biophysical characterisation of biologics plays an important role in the development of protein therapeutics such as or monoclonal antibodies or biosimilars.
+The biophysical behaviour of proteins can impact many aspects of biologic drug function, activity, and stability.
 Biophysical analytical methods can, for example, help to monitor or confirm conformational integrity, the nature of the folded state of the protein and how the peptides associate to form higher order structures.
-Understanding the interactions between drug substance and excipients, which may potentially alter protein structure and therefore product stability, is important during formulation development, stability studies and comparability.
+Understanding the interactions between drug substance and excipients – which may potentially alter protein structure and therefore product stability – is important during formulation development, stability studies, and comparability.
 Biophysical methods can also provide valuable information on protein degradation and aggregation of proteins in solution.

-Higher Order Structure Analysis Our higher order structure biophysical programs include high-resolution methods such as multi-dimensional nuclear magnetic resonance (NMR) and other spectroscopic methods such as circular dichroism (CD), Fourier transform infrared (FTIR) spectroscopy, differential scanning calorimetry (DSC), second derivative ultraviolet absorbance spectroscopy (UV) and intrinsic fluorescence.
+Our higher-order structure biophysical programs include high-resolution methods such as multi-dimensional nuclear magnetic resonance (NMR) and other spectroscopic techniques such as circular dichroism (CD), fourier transform infrared (FTIR) spectroscopy, differential scanning calorimetry (DSC), second derivative ultraviolet absorbance spectroscopy (UV-vis), and intrinsic fluorescence.

-To establish spectroscopic profiles to support protein characterisation physico-chemical programs we apply ultraviolet and visible absorption spectra, circular dichroism (CD), nuclear magnetic resonance (NMR), infrared (FTIR) or fluorescence spectroscopy.
+To establish spectroscopic profiles to support protein characterisation physico-chemical programs, we apply ultraviolet and visible absorption spectra, circular dichroism (CD), nuclear magnetic resonance (NMR), infrared (FTIR), or fluorescence spectroscopy.

 Intrinsic fluorescence assays use the fluorescence emission by aromatic amino acids tryptophan, tyrosine or phenylalanine to provide information about the tertiary structure of a protein.
 Tryptophan fluorescence, in particular, is sensitive to the local environment around Tryptophan and can be used to monitor changes in the tertiary structure of a protein making it a very useful method for formulation development, stability or comparability studies.